Social Interactions Models with Latent Structures: Conclusion

 \section{Conclusion}

-In this paper, we study the social interaction models with latent structures.
-We model the heterogeneity across groups via the group fixed effects and cluster-specific coefficients.
+In this paper, we study social interactions models with latent structures.
+We model the heterogeneity across groups via group fixed effects and cluster-specific coefficients.
 By combining NPL and C-Lasso, our proposed estimation method can identify the latent structures and unknown parameters simultaneously.
-The finite sample performance of the method is verified by Monte Carlo experiments.
-We analyze heterogeneous peer effects in risky behavior using the Add Health dataset.
+We illustrate the finite sample performance of the method by Monte Carlo experiments and an application to heterogeneous peer effects in risky behavior using the Add Health dataset.
 Schools are classified into two clusters, and only one of them has statistically significant peer effects.
-Researchers should be aware of the latent structures when studying social interaction models.
+Researchers should be aware of the latent structures when studying social interactions models.